frobnitzem/psik/README.md

 ## Adding a new batch queue backend to Psi\_k

-Internally, $\Psi_k$ implements each backend by including three templates:

-psik/templates/

- * `<backend>/submit`  -- Submit a job to the queue.
-                          Output to stderr is printed to the user's terminal.
-                          On success, print only the backend's native job\id to stdout and return 0.
-                          On failure, must return nonzero.

- * `<backend>/job`     -- Job submitted to the queue.
-                          Should translate job resource and backend config in a way the backend understands.
-                          Must call psik logging at appropriate points.
-                          Must setup "Environment during job execution"
-                          as specified above.

- * `<backend>/cancel`  -- Ask the backend to cancel the job.
-                          Must call psik logging at appropriate points.
+Internally, backends are implemented in $\Psi_k$ by `submit`, `poll`, and `cancel` functions within python modules in `psik/backends/`.

-To add a backend, implement all 3 templates.
+To add a backend, create a file in this directory that implements all 3 functions.

-You probably also need an empty `__init__.py` file so that the templates are included in the package.
-This should be all you need for your new backend to be picked up by the `psik/templates/renderer.py`.
+This should be all you need for your new backend to be picked up by `psik/backend.py`.
+When `tests/test_backends.py` runs, all backend modules are dynamically loaded and type-checked.

+You are responsible to test the proper functioning of your backend by submitting a job, polling, and cancelling using the psik front-end.

 # Developing